mlewand-org/vscode-test-set-content/README.md

 ## Limitations

 * Nested and intersecting ranges are not handled, since those are not handled in VSCode itself as of version 1.9.1.

+## Related

+If you need to easily get your content with or without selection, be sure to check [vscode-test-get-content](https://www.npmjs.com/package/vscode-test-get-content) package.